ITM-AI/3-gradient-descent-directions/Readme.md

 # Introduction

-The present lab session introduces the *Gradient Descent* optimization method using data form a linear model.
+The present lab session introduces the *Gradient Descent* optimization method using data from a linear model.
 First, the student will understand the procedure to compute the *Gradient* of the Mean Squared Error (MSE) and how to update the model parameter iteratively.

 Then, the model parameters are updated iteratively by applying:

 $$\theta_{N}=\theta_{old}-\eta \nabla MSE(\theta)$$

 Next, the student will implement the GD optimizer inside a `for` loop to limit the number of iteration.
-Finally, a function is implemented to visualize the learning steps and observing by plots, how the parameters adjust the model.
+Finally, a function is implemented to visualize the learning steps and observe by plots, how the parameters adjust the model.

 # Objectives